 He’s also a trained pediatrician and the father of an autistic daughter.
-In his latest book, “Vaccines Did Not Cause Rachel’s Autism,” Dr. Hotez offers his most personal account yet about the power of vaccines and the danger of an alarming trend he has seen in his home state of Texas: The growing number of unvaccinated children.
+In his latest book, “Vaccines Did Not Cause Rachel’s Autism,” Dr. Hotez offers his most personal account yet of the power of vaccines and the danger of an alarming trend he has seen in his home state of Texas: The growing number of unvaccinated children.
 In fact, he was among the first American physicians to predict the ongoing measles outbreaks that have swept across New York, Texas, and Washington this year.

 This week Dr. Hotez addressed nearly 200 grassroots advocates at the UN Foundation’s Shot@Life Summit, an annual gathering of health care providers, nurses, parents, students, and citizens who understand why vaccines are vital for providing all people — especially children — the opportunity for a healthy future.
 That’s why the United Nations and all 193 member states have made protecting children from preventable diseases a key pillar of Sustainable Development Goal 3: Good Health and Well-Being.